-About KWWL 7When the Federal Communications Commission (FCC) opened up bids for channel 7 in Waterloo, it was obvious that the license would either go to Sonderling Broadcasting, owner of KXEL (AM 1540), or R.J.
-McElroy and his Black Hawk Broadcasting Company, owner of KWWL (AM 1330, now KPTY).
-After a long legal battle, Black Hawk won the license, and KWWL-TV signed on for the first time on November 29, 1953—a Thanksgiving Day present to eastern Iowa.
+About KWWL 7When the Federal Communications Commission (FCC) launched bids for channel 7 in Waterloo, it was clear that either Sonderling Broadcasting, owner of KXEL (AM 1540), or R.J.
+McElroy and his Black Hawk Broadcasting Company, owner of KWWL, would win (AM 1330, now KPTY).
+After a lengthy legal struggle, Black Hawk obtained the license, and KWWL-TV debuted on November 29, 1953, as a Thanksgiving Day gift to eastern Iowa.

-In 1980, Black Hawk agreed in principle to merge with Forward Communications.
-However, the FCC told Black Hawk and Forward that it would have to sell either KWWL-AM-FM or channel 7.
-The KWWL stations had been grandfathered under a 1970s FCC rule banning common ownership of radio and television stations.
-When Forward decided to keep the radio stations, Black Hawk sold channel 7, along with sister station KTIV in Sioux City, to AFLAC just before the merger closed.
-In 1997, AFLAC sold its entire broadcasting division, including KWWL, to Raycom Media.
+In 1980, Black Hawk agreed to combine with Forward Communications in principle.
+The FCC, on the other hand, informed Black Hawk and Forward that they would have to sell either KWWL-AM-FM or channel 7.
+The KWWL stations were grandfathered under a 1970s FCC rule prohibiting radio and television station shared ownership.
+When Forward opted to maintain the radio stations, Black Hawk sold channel 7 to AFLAC, along with sister station KTIV in Sioux City, immediately before the merger.
+Raycom Media purchased AFLAC's entire radio operation, including KWWL, in 1997.

-In 2006, Raycom sold KWWL and a handful of other stations following its purchase of the Liberty Corporation in late 2005.
-Quincy Newspapers became owner of KWWL on July 1, 2006.
-The merger made QNI the owner of four of the NBC affiliates serving Iowa, along with flagship station WGEM-TV in Quincy, Illinois, KTTC in Rochester, Minnesota, and Black Hawk/AFLAC sibling KTIV, which had been sold to QNI in 1989.
+Raycom sold KWWL and a few additional stations in 2006 after purchasing the Liberty Corporation in late 2005.
+Quincy Newspapers purchased KWWL on July 1, 2006.
+QNI now owns four NBC affiliates in Iowa, as well as the flagship station WGEM-TV in Quincy, Illinois, KTTC in Rochester, Minnesota, and Black Hawk/AFLAC sister KTIV, which was sold to QNI in 1989.

-KWWL has been digital-only since February 17, 2009.
-The "KWWL" callsign was legally transferred from the now-defunct analog channel 7 to the new digital channel 7, with the "KWWL-DT" callsign being permanently discontinued.
-However, the PSIP identifier still identifies KWWL's main channel on 7.1 as "KWWL-DT."
+Since February 17, 2009, KWWL has only been available online.
+The callsign "KWWL" was lawfully moved from the now-defunct analog channel 7 to the new digital channel 7, and the "KWWL-DT" callsign was permanently retired.
+The PSIP identification, however, still refers to KWWL's primary channel on 7.1 as "KWWL-DT."